quentinlintz/ergo-assist/README.md

 ErgoAssist allows you to customize the frequency of your reminders and stretch breaks to fit your work schedule.

+### Pause Functionality

+Need to focus on something without interruptions?
+ErgoAssist comes with a Pause feature.
+Just hit the "Pause" button to stop the reminders.
+When you're ready to start again, simply click the button again to resume.

 ## Installation

 1. Download or clone this repository to your local machine.